swfrench/rma-async/README.md

 ## TODO

+There are a number of potential areas for improvement:

 1. The current code is designed as a library, with a number of internal static data structures and support routines.
 This could fairly easily be integrated into a single class, although I'm not sure this would really